Acksakal/wdio_trello/README.md

 # Automated Testing for Trello Website

-This project was developed in 2024 as part of a Test Automation Bootcamp.
-It showcases a Test Automation Framework (TAF) using the Page Object Model (POM) for Trello, automating UI and API tests with modern tools and best practices.
+This project showcases a Test Automation Framework (TAF) using the Page Object Model (POM) for Trello, automating UI and API tests with modern tools and best practices.

 ## Features